Wander Franco Player Props: Rays vs. Athletics

 Athletics Pitching Rankings

-- The pitching staff for the Athletics has a collective 7.6 K/9, which ranks 25th in MLB.
+- The 7.5 strikeouts per nine innings compiled by the Athletics pitching staff ranks 25th in MLB.

-- The Athletics have the 27th-ranked team ERA across all league pitching staffs (5.79).
+- The Athletics' 6.33 team ERA ranks 29th among all league pitching staffs.

-- The Athletics rank 11th in baseball in home runs given up (six total, one per game).
+- Athletics pitchers combine to rank 22nd in baseball in home runs given up (11 total, 1.6 per game).

-- Waldichuk (0-1) takes the mound for the Athletics to make his second start of the season.
+- Fujinami (0-1) gets the start for the Athletics, his second of the season.

-- The lefty last pitched on Sunday against the Los Angeles Angels, when he tossed 5 2/3 innings, allowing six earned runs while giving up nine hits.
+- In his most recent appearance on Saturday, the right-hander tossed 2 1/3 innings against the Los Angeles Angels, giving up eight earned runs while surrendering five hits.

 © 2023 Data Skrive.
 All rights reserved.